1 Data frames

 1. Quantitative variables record an “amount” of something.
 These might just as well be called “numerical” variables.

 2. Categorical variables typically consist of letters.
-For instance, the sex variable in Figure fig-data-frame-schematic contains entries that are either F or M. In most of the data we work with in these Lessons, there is a fixed set of entry values called the levels of the categorical variable.
+For instance, the sex variable in Figure 1.1 contains entries that are either F or M. In most of the data we work with in these Lessons, there is a fixed set of entry values called the levels of the categorical variable.
 The levels of sex are F and M.

 To illustrate, the following command selects five of the 38 variables for display.
-Even though you won’t encounter such data wrangling until Lesson sec-wrangling, you may be able to make sense of the command.
+Even though you won’t encounter such data wrangling until Lesson 5, you may be able to make sense of the command.
 (If not, don’t worry!)

 Listing 1.1: The first few rows of five of the 38 variables from the Births2022 data.